jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **oper**: Operator for the service to decide triggering alerts on the metric.
 Current implementations support `more` and `less`.
 - **warn_val**: Threshold value for triggering warning alerts on the metric.
 For `oper` equals `more`/`less`, a warning alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
 - **crit_val**: Threshold value for triggering critical alerts on the metric.
 For `oper` equals `more`/`less`, a critical alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
+- **notify**: Used to disable/enable the notification of alerts raised by the checking service.
+It can be omitted with a default value of `yes`.
+- **cluster_notify**: Used to disable/enable the notification of alerts to the cluster-specific contacts raised by the checking service.
+When `cluster_notify` is `no` and `notify` is `yes`, notifications will only be sent to the admin contacts.
-- **cluster_role**: If this is set, the metric will only be checked on the hosts with the right cluster role, otherwise, the metric will be checked on all the hosts.
-Only `master` is meaningful for current implementations.
+- **cluster_role**: If this is set, the metric will only be checked on the hosts with at least one of the cluster roles contained in this list, otherwise, the metric will be checked on all the hosts.
 - **cluster_type**: If this is set, the metric will only be checked on the clusters with a cluster type contained in this list variable, otherwise, the metric will be checked on all types of cluster.

 To cancel a checking on a metric, just remove the related element from the `nagios_check_ganglia_metrics` variable.